 - Sufficient Customs Knowledge

-2. Entity exceeds Safety & Security and Compliance standards:
+2. Entity meets Safety & Security and Compliance standards:

 - Cargo security

 - Contractor security